-Church of Scientology Cuts Ribbon on New Ideal Org for
+Church of Scientology Cuts Ribbon on New

 More than a thousand Scientologists and their guests from across Canada and the U.S. Great Lakes region gathered on February 9, 2013, to celebrate the opening of the new Church of Scientology of Cambridge, Ontario.
 Joining Church officials for the dedication ceremony were national and provincial dignitaries.